Dr-Nonsense/2025ConsumerLegacies/README.md

 # 2025ConsumerLegacies
 Code accompanying the manuscript “Legacy effects shape plant community responses to consumer exclusion”

 The code data.assembly.R is used to assemble the data products from raw data that are analyzed in the analysis.R code.
-The text for the manuscipt i created in the MS_EnemyRemoval_CommunityShift.Rmd rmarkdown document.
+The text for the manuscipt is created in the MS_EnemyRemoval_CommunityShift.Rmd rmarkdown document.
 It sources the results that are produced by analysis.R.